MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 Use the ATA console to monitor and respond to suspicious activity detected by ATA.

+Typing the ? key will provide keyboard shortcuts for ATA Portal accessibility.

 ## Enabling access to the ATA Console
 To successfully login to the ATA Console, you have to log in with a user who was assigned the proper ATA role to access the ATA Console.
 For more information about role based access control (RBAC) in ATA, see [Working with ATA role groups](ata-role-groups.md).